yvson18/final-assignment-PDI/Rescaler/README.md

 - [x] Bicubic
 - [x] Lanczos
 - [x] GFPGAN
-- [ ] PULSE
+- [x] Real-ESRGAN

 ## Authenticating with Replica
-To utilize the GFPGAN upscaling feature, authentication with Replica's API is required.
+To utilize the GFPGAN and Real-ESRGAN upscaling, authentication with Replica's API is required.
 Instructions for exporting your Replica token can be found [here](https://replicate.com/docs/get-started/python#authenticate).

 ## Usage